anshc022/retro-os-portfolio/README.md

-# 🖥️ Shruti's Retro OS Portfolio
+# 🖥️ Ankita Rahi — Retro OS Portfolio

 A pixel-perfect, retro-inspired web portfolio built with React, Tailwind CSS, and Framer Motion — bringing the charm of vintage operating systems to life in the browser.